exercism/r/exercises/concept/captains-log/.docs/hints.md

 ## 1. Generate a random planet

 - This looks like [sampling][ref-sample] from an input vector.
+- Duplicates are possible, so sample with replacement.

 ## 2. Randomize a fleet of starships